patatetom/ideapad100s/README.md

 **after a few seconds, you should be in SwagArch, ready to install it on your internal device, using the installer provided for this purpose.**

-> if there is enough place on the USB flash disk, the previous system can be saved before the installation
+> if there is enough free space (~30Gb) on the USB flash disk, the previous system can be saved before the installation
 > ```
+> df -h /run/archiso/bootmnt/
 > mkdir /run/archiso/bootmnt/backup/
 > gzip < /dev/mmcblk1 | split -d -b 1G - /run/archiso/bootmnt/backup/Ideapad-
 > sync